 The Future Royal Navy should be centred around three 50,000 ton CATOBAR strike carriers with a flight deck area matching or exceeding that of the Charles De Gaulle.
 The two STOVL Queen Elizabeth Class carriers will act as LHAs and provide close air support, amphibious-commando and ASW capability.
 The submarine service is also of vital importance and priority must be given to its expansion.
 Increased numbers of submarines are intended to provide for enhanced shore bombardment using Tomahawk Land Attack Missiles targeting airfields, air defence systems, and other high value assets.

 All Navy capital ships must employ advanced SAMPSON-type radar, IR systems, CIWS/RAM, surface-to-air missiles, anti-ship missiles, UAVs*/USVs, plus have strong ASW capabilities with bow sonar and torpedoes as standard.

 Strike Aircraft Carriers (3)

 These 50,000 ton Strike Carriers will initially operate 22 RafaleM or Sea Gripen Multi-Role fighters.
 Other aircraft will include E-2D Hawkeye, S-3 Viking (new built in ASW plus Tanker roles), ASW Merlins, and aircrew rescue helos.
-Future aircraft will include the FA-XX, a long range strike bomber (the A-64A Intruder II), UCAVs (X-47B and V-247s), UAV AEW Airships, and coaxial rotor helos (see Future US Navy Air Wing).
+Future aircraft will include the FA-XX, a long range strike bomber (the A-64A Intruder II), UCAVs (X-47Bs and V-247 tiltrotors), UAV AEW drones (either airships, helos, or tiltrotors), and coaxial rotor helos (see Future US Navy Air Wing).
 For more on the flight deck layout see this link to a smaller 35,000 ton CATOBAR design.